Cathy A.

 Relying solely on emotional appeals without substantive reasoning can lead to a superficial argument.
 Balance emotions with logical and factual support for a more compelling case.

-Example: Instead of presenting data on crime rates, relying solely on emotional anecdotes to argue for increased law enforcement may overlook the broader social factors at play in crime prevention.
+Example: Instead of using data on crime rates, relying only on emotional anecdotes weakens your argument for increased law enforcement.
+Emotional stories alone may miss the bigger picture.
+This approach can overlook important social factors that contribute to crime prevention.

 Failure to Adapt